What’s stopping you?

 That question motivated me to join my local triathlon club and enter Slateman Sprint triathlon three months later.

-While I still love triathlon, my Ironman training led me to discover my true passion – cycling (especially time trialling).
+While I still love triathlon, my Ironman training led me to discover my true passion – cycling and reignited my passion for sports nutrition.

 Feel the fear and do it anyway.

-The second time I was asked this question was January this year (again by my psychologist).
+The second time I was asked this question was January 2017 year (again by my psychologist).
 I wanted to go freelance in my business as a sports dietitian, but I was afraid.